Chicken Preparations and Recipes

 Follow instructions above for making chicken breasts into cutlets; each half breast makes 1 large cutlet.

-Mix water, salt, and sugar in a bowl.
-Submerge chicken, cover and refrigerate for at least 1/2 hour.
+Mix broth and Koshr salt.
+Submerge chicken, cover and refrigerate for at 1/2 hour.
+Rince

-Remove chicken and rinse.
-Thoroughly dry chicken with paper towels.
+Remove chicken and rinse and thoroughly dry chicken with paper towels.

 Prepare 3 flat bottom dishes in a row.
 Add flour in the first.
 Scrambled eggs, parsley, and a drizzle of olive oil in the second.
 Fill the last with seasoned bread mixed with additional grated cheese (or on wax paper).